ToolJet/ToolJet/docs/docs/org-setup/tj-deployment.md

 ## ToolJet Subscription Plan

-ToolJet offers various subscription plans for both deployment models, refer to the **[ToolJet Pricing](https://www.tooljet.com/pricing)** page for detailed pricing and feature offerings.
+ToolJet provides a range of subscription plans tailored to both deployment models.
+Refer to the **[ToolJet Pricing](https://www.tooljet.com/pricing)** page for detailed information on features and costs.

 </div>